professorkalim/stats22-23/multiple_regression.md

   geom_point()+
   geom_smooth(method="lm", color="red")
 ```
 We can address this issue by creating a new variable which is the logarithm of brain weight.
 If you haven’t yet learned about logarithms, don’t fret!
-We are just creating a new variable, logBrainWt, such that:
+We are just creating a new variable, log_brain_wt, such that:

 $$10^{log_{10}(brain\_wt)}=brain\_wt$$